Trademark Productions Master Terms & Conditions of Services

 Responsibility to Participate

-Client understands and agrees that TM will need participation from Client during your project, including but not limited to, content, images, feedback, direction, login credentials, or other information from the Client (“Client Deliverables”) during the course of the Client’s project, and in order to complete the Work Product and other obligations under this Agreement.
-The Client is required to provide all Client Deliverables as requested by TM and do so within seven (7) business days of the request, or on the agreed-upon date.
+Client understands and agrees that PA will need participation from Client during your project, including but not limited to, content, images, feedback, direction, login credentials, or other information from the Client (“Client Deliverables”) during the course of the Client’s project, and in order to complete the Work Product and other obligations under this Agreement.
+The Client is required to provide all Client Deliverables as requested by PA and do so within seven (7) business days of the request, or on the agreed-upon date.
 Failure to meet the agreed-upon timelines and schedule of Client Deliverables by the Client may result in the project being paused, rescheduled, suspended, or canceled.
 All applicable fees for such an action will be due per the terms of this Agreement and must be paid prior to resuming the Project.

 Payment Terms, Phases & Change Work Orders

 Each project, the scope of work, estimate, or contract will include billing phases and or milestones with terms on payments.
-TM always requires a deposit for any work (“work agreement”) that we are being hired to do.
+PA always requires a deposit for any work (“work agreement”) that we are being hired to do.
 Upon approval of said work agreement in writing or electronic acknowledgment, we will initiate the said billing terms.
 Any new requested work after the work agreement is approved by Client will be considered a revision or alteration and billed accordingly.
-Commonly, TM refers to these as “CWO’s” (Change Work Orders.
+Commonly, PA refers to these as “CWO’s” (Change Work Orders.
 Client must agree to said changes or alterations including scheduling and costs before any additional work will be completed.
-Furthermore, Client agrees to pay TM in accordance with the terms specified in each project, scope of work, estimate or contract, or CWO.
-All fees charged are non-refundable. in the event any payment to TM is not successfully negotiated, TM shall be entitled to recover from Client all costs, merchant fees, costs of collection, attorneys’ fees, court costs, as well as a return payment fee in the amount of 10%.
+Furthermore, Client agrees to pay PA in accordance with the terms specified in each project, scope of work, estimate or contract, or CWO.
+All fees charged are non-refundable. in the event any payment to PA is not successfully negotiated, PA shall be entitled to recover from Client all costs, merchant fees, costs of collection, attorneys’ fees, court costs, as well as a return payment fee in the amount of 10%.
 The parties agree that the damages in such an event are difficult to estimate and that the 10% fee is a reasonable estimate of the damages incurred, in addition to those specified above, and not a penalty.
-TM reserves its rights to defend such charge-backs and recover the original monies from the card issuer, bank, and/or Client.
-Client shall pay, or promptly reimburse TM for any and all out-of-pocket expenses, including, without limitation, travel and travel-related expenses, incurred by TM in connection with the performance of services provided that all such expenses are pre-approved by the Client.
+PA reserves its rights to defend such charge-backs and recover the original monies from the card issuer, bank, and/or Client.
+Client shall pay, or promptly reimburse PA for any and all out-of-pocket expenses, including, without limitation, travel and travel-related expenses, incurred by PA in connection with the performance of services provided that all such expenses are pre-approved by the Client.
 Unless otherwise agreed in writing, all invoices are due upon receipt.

 Interim / Alternate Work Product

 It is understood that the finished, Client-approved product(s) are the “Deliverables” (as defined herein).
-Unless otherwise stated and agreed to in writing “Work Product” (as defined herein), including any derivations and prior versions thereof, not selected or chosen by Client remains the full property of TM.
-All Work Product shall remain the property of TM until all monies are paid in full under the terms specified in each project, scope of work, estimate or contract, or CWO.
-During any time that Client is using the Work Product prior to final payment being made, TM grants client a revocable license to use any Deliverable and/or Work Product only for as long as Client is not in default and may revoke the Client’s license to use at any time for current or past work product in their possession.
+Unless otherwise stated and agreed to in writing “Work Product” (as defined herein), including any derivations and prior versions thereof, not selected or chosen by Client remains the full property of PA.
+All Work Product shall remain the property of PA until all monies are paid in full under the terms specified in each project, scope of work, estimate or contract, or CWO.
+During any time that Client is using the Work Product prior to final payment being made, PA grants client a revocable license to use any Deliverable and/or Work Product only for as long as Client is not in default and may revoke the Client’s license to use at any time for current or past work product in their possession.

 Authorization

-Client must identify and select an individual that will be their “point of contact” who will work with TM and serve as the authorized agent to provide authorization for work, agree to, sign-off, and receive files on behalf of the client.
+Client must identify and select an individual that will be their “point of contact” who will work with PA and serve as the authorized agent to provide authorization for work, agree to, sign-off, and receive files on behalf of the client.
 Unless specified in writing, any requests made by Client’s agent(s) (employees or contractors on behalf of the client) will be considered a client-approved request for services or CWO.
 Unless otherwise specified in writing we will consider any requests as authorized and bill appropriately, and Client will assume full responsibility for payment of all charges for said development, advertisements, and services, whether placed individually or through your authorized agents or delegates.
 If Client wants to limit approvals, you must inform us of any such limitations.
 By your signature in agreement, you confirm that you are authorized to bind your company or firm to the terms set forth in this Agreement, that all information you have submitted in connection with this Agreement is complete and correct, that the terms set forth herein become a binding contract upon you, your company or your firm and that you and your company or firm each have the necessary financial ability and willingness to pay for all goods and/or services promptly and in accordance with all applicable terms and conditions.
 Accordingly, Client acknowledges that Client will pay for any and all charges billed to Client and if in a term contract, through the end of the term.
 Client will not be entitled to a refund of any amounts previously paid.

 Project Delivery & Launch

-Final payment regarding any work agreements, launch or delivery of said project files to the client or to the public, whichever is earliest, signifies consummation of the contract and is deemed “approved” by the client and “delivered” by TM unless client objects in writing within 10 days of consummation.
+Final payment regarding any work agreements, launch or delivery of said project files to the client or to the public, whichever is earliest, signifies consummation of the contract and is deemed “approved” by the client and “delivered” by PA unless client objects in writing within 10 days of consummation.
 If no objection is received then your approval is final.
-Any work required or requested beyond the consummation date is billable unless otherwise specified and agreed to in writing by TM, except where such work is funded under a maintenance agreement.
+Any work required or requested beyond the consummation date is billable unless otherwise specified and agreed to in writing by PA, except where such work is funded under a maintenance agreement.
 In such a case the maintenance agreement will control.

 Archiving